AnnMarieTorres/sql-quiz/README.md

 # SQL QUIZ

+*IMPORTANT*: Do not use MSSQL Server Management Studio to answer the coding questions.

 - What data would be contained in the left join of two tables?

 - What data would be contained in the right join of two tables?